 As always, please just ask if you have any questions!
 Neo x

 Anti-lateral flexion training has some awesome cross-over benefits for polers, but we are all different, with varying mobility and strength limitations and our own unique training schedules, so we all have different starting point.
 My best advice?
 I know I repeat this like a mad parrot, but… if in doubt, get frickin’ amazing at the basics!

-If you’d like to geek out more with me on the anatomy of pole dance, or you want more details on how to programme your core training for pole, check out my book – Strength and Conditioning for Pole – which is available now in hard copy or as a downloadable ebook!
+If you want more details on how to programme your core training for pole, check out my book – Strength and Conditioning for Pole – which is available now in hard copy or as a downloadable ebook!